 Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

-The Personal Health Information Protection Act, 2004 (“the Act”) permits organizations to be prescribed so that they can collect, use or disclose personal health information for specific purposes.
-As such, Ontario Health operates as a prescribed organization in accordance with Part V.1 of the Act and its associated regulation (Ontario Regulation 329/04) to develop and maintain the electronic health record.
+The Personal Health Information Protection Act, 2004 (“the Act”) is a privacy law which primarily governs the collection, use and disclosure of personal health information and sets requirements for persons and organizations who manage personal health information to protect individuals’ privacy and their rights.
+The Act permits organizations to be prescribed so that they can collect, use or disclose personal health information for specific purposes.
+Ontario Health is prescribed as the organization which develops and maintains the electronic health record, (“the Prescribed Organization”) in accordance with Part V.1 of the Act and its associated regulation (Ontario Regulation 329/04).

-The electronic health record contains secure digital record of individuals’ healthcare information, updated in real time and available electronically to authorized healthcare providers so that they can quickly access critical personal health information, thereby improving quality of care.
-It further enables authorized health information custodians to collect, use, and disclose personal health information.
-Examples of health information custodians include, health care practitioners (including physicians, nurses), hospitals, long-term care homes, retirement homes, pharmacies, laboratories, ambulance services, medical officers of health of boards of health and the Minister of Health.
+The electronic health record contains a secure digital record of individuals’ personal health information contributed by authorized health information custodians.
+It is updated in near real time and available electronically to authorized health information custodians so that they can quickly collect, use, and disclose critical personal health information, thereby improving quality of care.
+Examples of health information custodians include: health care practitioners (including physicians, nurses), hospitals, long-term care homes, retirement homes, pharmacies, laboratories, ambulance services, medical officers of health of boards of health and the Minister of Health.

 As a prescribed organization, Ontario Health: